rrwick/Bacterial-genome-assemblies-with-multiplex-MinION-sequencing/README.md

 Metrics:
 * Mean contigs: the number of contigs in the assembly, averaged over all 12 samples (fewer is better).
-* Mean N50: the assembly N50, averaged over all 12 samples (more is better).
+* Mean N50: the assembly N50, averaged over all 12 samples (bigger is better).
 Illumina-only assemblies almost never complete on their own, so this value is much less than the chromosome size.
 * Complete large/small plasmids: how many plasmids completely assembled into a single contig, totaled over all 12 samples.
 For Unicycler, 'completely assembled' means the plasmid is circularised in the graph (i.e. a link joining its start and end).
 Large plasmids were defined as over 10 kbp (though there were no plasmids between 7 and 60 kbp).
 The total number of plasmids in the 12 isolates (28 large, 29 small) was determined from the manually-completed assemblies.
 The completed plasmid counts aren't available for SPAdes, as it outputs its final assembly in contig form, not as a graph, so there's no easy _de novo_ way to tell if a contig is a complete replicon.

 | Assembler | Mean contigs | Mean N50 | Complete large plasmids | Complete small plasmids |